-Breaches will be dealt with in line with the school behaviour policy (for pupils) or code of conduct.
+Breaches will be dealt with in line with the school behaviour policy (for pupils) or code of conduct/handbook (for staff).
+See the social media section later in this document for rules and expectations of behaviour for children and adults in the PCHS&C community.

-Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community, PCHSC will request that the post be deleted and will expect this to be actioned promptly.
+Further to this, where an incident relates to an inappropriate, upsetting, violent or abusive social media post by a member of the school community (e.g. parent or visitor), PCHS&C will request that the post be deleted and will expect this to be actioned promptly.